CountyEthics

 Recommendations 3

-• Do not visit today — the boulders will be wet and dangerously slippery.
+• Do not climb today — the rock will be wet and dangerously slippery even during the afternoon dry window, and bouldering on greasy rhyolite carries high injury risk.

 Do Not Climb 95%